 Make Your Own Spice Blends

-If you have a favorite store-bought blend, just look at its ingredients, buy those individual spices and DIY at home says Irani.
-“You'll save a fortune since blends tend to be marked up.”
-To make up your own blend, he says experiment with your favorite spice flavors.
-Add equal parts of whole spices that you’ll roast and grind and 1/3 less for really strong spices such as turmeric, cayenne, cinnamon and clove.
+If you have a favorite store-bought blend, just look at its ingredients, buy those individual spices and DIY at home says Irani: “You'll save a fortune since blends tend to be marked up.”
+To make up your own blend, he says to experiment with your favorite spice flavors.
+Add equal parts of whole spices that you’ll roast and grind and 1/3 less for really strong spices such as turmeric, cayenne, cinnamon, and clove.

 1 teaspoon fennel seeds